jeremiah1066/packtpub_grabber/README.md

 On Linux or Mac use `cp config_example.json config.json`.
 Not sure on windows.
 After you copy this file, enter the appropriate into in config.json.

-Then run main.py `python main.py`.
+Then run main.py `python main.py` or use something like supervisord to run it as daemon.

 I am running this on centos 7.1 and needed to do the following:
 * `yum install gcc`